 How to Use Place Chips in Google Sheets

 Place Chips are a part of Google’s Smart Canvas initiative.
-These chips connect the data processing ability of Google Sheets to the breadth of geographic information available in Google Maps.
+These chips connect the data processing ability of Google Sheets to the geographic information available in Google Maps.
+This connection enables rich map data to be contained in one spreadsheet cell.

 Place Chips are one of many types of Smart Chips available in Google Sheets.